Sustainability at Jyske Bank

 IT and data security

 At a time when digitalisation is rapidly developing, a high level of IT security is crucial.
-More services are becoming digital and the use of personal information is also increasing in banking activities.
-It is Jyske Bank’s target to obtain and to maintain a level of security that can handle the current cyber threat, and that the potential risks are at an acceptable level.
-In addition, we have strong focus on responsible, transparent, and secure processing of client information and personal data.
+More services are becoming digital, and the use of personal information is also increasing in banking activities.
+Jyske Bank’s aim is to maintain and further strengthen a high level of security that can handle the current cyber threat and that the derived risks can be handled professionally and continuously based on international standards in the IT security area as well as use of technological security measures and tools.
+In addition, our strong focus on responsible, transparent, and secure processing of client information and personal data are naturally rooted in our targets in the IT security area.

 Initiatives against cyber crime